Chapter 1 – MURDER

 “Sounds like a waste of time.”

-Desperate after being rebuffed by Murray, Jim tried calling his father–in–law, the highest authority at the bank.
+Desperate after being rebuffed by Mr. Sachs, Jim tried calling his father-in-law, the highest authority at the bank.
 It was a risky move.
-Jeremy Stoneham had never hidden his contempt for the man who'd won his daughter's heart.
+Jeremy Stoneham had never hidden his contempt for the man who’d won his daughter’s heart.
 Everything—the job, the salary—was done solely to keep Laura in New York City.
-But, his father–in–law's secretary had long since been trained to stop putting Jim's calls through during business hours.
-So, with 3:00 PM approaching, Jim gave up and headed to mediation.
+But his father-in-law’s secretary had long since been trained to stop putting Jim’s calls through during business hours.
+So with 3:00 PM approaching, Jim gave up and headed to mediation.

 Bennington’s office sat right across the street.
 Inside, five people had already gathered around a long polished conference table when Jim arrived slightly late: Mr. Bennington, Mr. Knight, the widow Sandra Mattingly, and the court-appointed mediator.